debuglevel/latex-microservice/README.md

 # LaTeX Microservice
-This is a simple REST microservice to compile LaTeX documents.
+This is a simple REST microservice prototype to compile LaTeX documents.

 # HTTP API
 Documents have to be POSTed first to the microservice before you can GET them.